home-assistant/developers.home-assistant/docs/auth_permissions.md

 }
 ```

-If a category is ommitted, the user will not have permission to that category.
+If a category is omitted, the user will not have permission to that category.

 When defining a policy, any dictionary value at any place can be replaced with `True` or `None`. `True` means that permission is granted and `None` means use default, which is deny access.